Thijsvanede/DeepCASE/README.md

 ## Documentation
 We provide an extensive documentation including installation instructions and reference at [deepcase.readthedocs.io](https://deepcase.readthedocs.io/en/latest/).

+## Dataset
+This research uses two datasets for its evaluation:
+ 1. Lastline dataset.
+ 2. HDFS dataset.

+---
+**NOTE**

+**The Lastline dataset was obtained under an NDA and therefore, unfortunately, we cannot share the dataset.**

+---

+For more details, please see the [`data`](tree/main/data) directory of this repository.

 ## References
 [1] `van Ede, T., Aghakhani, H., Spahn, N., Bortolameotti, R., Cova, M., Continella, A., van Steen, M., Peter, A., Kruegel, C. & Vigna, G. (2022, May).
 DeepCASE: Semi-Supervised Contextual Analysis of Security Events.
 In 2022 Proceedings of the IEEE Symposium on Security and Privacy (S&P).
 IEEE.`